SpacingBat3/WebCord/docs/FAQ.md

 # Frequently asked questions
-Because many people that are Linux novices or Windows/MacOS users has many issues even installing my app, I decided to write a short FAQ answering many questions that I saw on Discord or issues
+Because many people that are Linux novices or Windows/MacOS users has many issues even installing my app, I decided to write a short FAQ answering many questions that I saw on Discord or issues.

 ## 1. Which file I should download?

 If you have a trouble indentifying which file you should install on your platform, here's the full list of platforms and recommended distributable names, grouped in tables by platforms:

 <div align=center>